-Working as a Sports Physiotherapist has always been a dream of mine and to find myself working for a Premier League Football Academy going on European tours is a dream come true.
+Working as a Sports Physiotherapist has always been a dream of mine.
+Since having the experience to work with a Premier League Football Academy going on European tours and treating top athletes at the World Athletics Championships (London 2017) I have found my skills and vision for treatment has broadened.
 It is a different and new experience from a 9-5 NHS Musculoskeletal Physiotherapist job and one that definitely has challenges.
-There are courses and resources which you should cover so you are practicing within your scope of practice.
-Lots of preparation comes from the knowledge of those before you and me.
-So if you are planning on being a Sports Physiotherapist possibly on tour have a read, prepare, seek further advice and mentoring including contacting me through QualifiedPhysio (firstname.lastname@example.org), but most importantly enjoy what you’ve got yourself into.
+There are courses and resources which everyone should cover so you are practicing within your scope of practice.
+A lot of my preparation comes from the knowledge of those before me.
+So if you are planning on being a Sports Physiotherapist possibly on tour have a read, prepare, seek further advice and mentoring including contacting me through QualifiedPhysio ( firstname.lastname@example.org ), but most importantly enjoy what you've got yourself into.

 Be Your Best

 There are lots of additional resources, pre-reading, preparation and continued personal development that will undoubtedly all help you.
 I strongly recommend for not just football but other sports to enrol in the FIFA Diploma in Football Medicine ( http://fifamedicinediploma.com ) which will give you current and relevant information to learn and take forwards whilst touring as a Sports Physiotherapist.
 With 42 modules (all free) I have selected some of the key ones below to add to your already growing clinical MSK knowledge: